 There are many changes in the strip's presentation, both to pacing and to how Spidey interacts with the rest of the Marvel Universe.
 He's met Daredevil relatively recently, and had a crossover with the X-Men in the 90's that was adapted to the Animated Series.
 There was also a switch to Peter Parker's domestic situation to match with the "Brand New Day" storyline... and readers' letters made the writers agree to drop that.
 At the same time during the BND era, Lee collaborated with artist Marcos Martin for a series of non-canon one-shots called "Spidey Sundays" in the style of the newspaper strip printed in the main Amazing Spider-Man title as a back-up feature (and subsequently published separately as Spidey Sunday Spectacular #1).

 A storyline in the strips from The '70s, where the Kingpin attaches a tracking bracelet on Spider-Man inspired one of its readers, New Mexico district judge Jack Love, to develop the ankle bracelet.
 The strips were also initially responsible for Peter marrying Mary Jane Watson, with the 616 books following suit.
 From 2010 through to 2015, the strips were the only place where fans could still enjoy the adventures of Peter and MJ as a married couple, before it was eventually joined by the Renew Your Vows universe.
-With the new creative changes coming to the strip later in 2019, it remains to be seen if the marriage will remain a part of the strip at all.
+With the new creative changes coming to the strip later, it remains to be seen if the marriage will remain a part of the strip at all.